 Cancer Council recommends you drink less alcohol to reduce your risk of cancer.

-If you choose to drink, follow the National Health and Medical Research Council guidelines and have no more than 2 standard drinks a day to reduce your lifetime risk of harm.
-Have some alcohol-free days each week.
+If you choose to drink, follow the National Health and Medical Research Council guidelines.
+Drink no more than 10 standard drinks a week and no more than 4 standard drinks on any one day.